BerkeleyLearnVerify/Scenic/docs/porting.rst

 * The specifier :specifier:`with heading {X}` is replaced with :specifier:`facing {X}`.

+* The :specifier:`visible` and :specifier:`not visible` will behave as they did in Scenic 2.
+Specifically, :specifier:`visible` will specify position from the observing object's visible region and :specifier:`not visible` will specify position from the difference of the workspace and the observing object's visible region.

 Note that despite these changes, Scenic will still use 3D geometry internally.
 For example, if you write :scenic:`ego = new Object at (1, 2)` the value of :scenic:`ego.position` will be the 3D vector :scenic:`(1, 2, 0)`.